Given the past 12 months, how has Hong Kong’s legal job market faired?

 Hong Kong’s legal job market has had a rough ride in the past 12 months.
 Whilst it’s certainly not been a bumper year, it also hasn’t been the worst year we’ve seen.

-Law is one of the areas of business that is integrated into every aspect of a client, so it is pretty resilient to market forces.
+Law is one of the areas of business that integrate into every aspect of a client, so it is pretty resilient to market forces.

 Firms who are well diversified and well-financed have continued with strategic hiring, but the volumes are down year on year.